MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

   </TabItem>
 </Tabs>

-This command will prompt you for a project name, we can use something simple to describe our demo: `mmsdk-wagmi-tutorial`.
-Once the CLI is finished, we can change directories into that project and install the node module dependencies:
+This command will prompt you for a project name, we can use something simple to describe our demo like: `mmsdk-wagmi-tutorial`.
+Once the CLI is complete, we can change directories into that project and install the node module dependencies:

 <Tabs>
   <TabItem value="pnpm" label="pnpm" default>